 If the latest information on health and wellness is important to you, you will not want to miss a special live-streamed webcast, “Rethinking Cholesterol,” which will be aired on Thursday, September 24, from 12:30pm to 1:30pm Eastern time.
-The webcast, which is free to all viewers, is co-sponsored by Reuters, Harvard Health Publications, the Harvard T.H.
+The webcast, which is free to all viewers, is co-sponsored by Reuters, Harvard Health Publishing, the Harvard T.H.
 Chan School of Public Health, and Harvard Medical School.

 Recent science has brought new insights into the importance of controlling cholesterol for maintaining cardiovascular health.
 LDL (low-density lipoprotein) cholesterol is a potent risk factor for heart and blood vessel disease.
 New research suggests that when it comes to protecting your heart, the lower your LDL cholesterol, the better.